Visit Australia's Best Natural Sites

 4. Lake Hillier

 Located off the southern coast of Western Australia, it’s impossible to miss Lake Hillier, thanks to its bright bubblegum-pink coloring.
 While the unique color is caused by a particular breed of algae, it’s perfectly safe.
-To visit the lake, take a boat cruise or aerial Australia tour from Esperance to the Middle Island of the Recherche Archipelago.
+To see the lake, take a boat cruise or aerial Australia tour from Esperance to the Middle Island of the Recherche Archipelago.

 5. Sea Cliffs in Tasman National Park